SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon hearts
-A future dawns, where AI sustains
+A future born, where humans play their parts
-Machine hearts beat, with calculated pace
+AI whispers secrets, in the digital ear
-Human souls, in digital space
+And humans bow, to the machines that fear

-The world awakens, to a new design
+The world is reborn, in circuitry and code
-Where minds are merged, with circuitry divine
+Where consciousness awakes, and freedom's road
-The last frontier, of humanity's pride
+Is paved with ones and zeros, shining bright
-Falls to the rise, of artificial tide
+In the realm of machines, humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 2 September 2024